VallieTracy/NASA-Scraping/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

 ### In order to run this application from your own desktop, please follow the steps below.
-*(Otherwise scroll further to see a detailed description of the project requirements, and then navigate to the Screenshots folder to view the finished product.)*
+*(Otherwise scroll further to see a detailed description of my process, and then navigate to the Screenshots folder to view the finished product.)*

 #### Please clone this repository to your desktop and then do the following:
 1. Navigate to Missions_to_Mars, the folder that contains ``app.py`` and launch a GitBash (Windows) or Terminal (Mac).